David Cameron: Special Adviser to the Home Secretary

 After Lamont was sacked, Cameron remained at the Treasury for less than a month before being specifically recruited by Home Secretary Michael Howard.
 It was commented that he was still "very much in favour" and it was later reported that many at the Treasury would have preferred Cameron to carry on.
-At the beginning of September 1993, Cameron applied to go on Conservative Central Office's list of prospective parliamentary candidates (PPCs).
+At the beginning of September 1993, he applied to go on Conservative Central Office's list of prospective parliamentary candidates (PPCs).

 Cameron was much more socially liberal than Howard but enjoyed working for him.
 According to Derek Lewis, then Director-General of Her Majesty's Prison Service, Cameron showed him a "his and her list" of proposals made by Howard and his wife, Sandra.
 Lewis said that Sandra Howard's list included reducing the quality of prison food, although she denied this claim.
 Lewis reported that Cameron was "uncomfortable" about the list.
 In defending Sandra Howard and insisting that she made no such proposal, the journalist Bruce Anderson wrote that Cameron had proposed a much shorter definition on prison catering which revolved around the phrase "balanced diet", and that Lewis had written thanking Cameron for a valuable contribution.

 During his work for Howard, Cameron often briefed the media.
 In March 1994, someone leaked to the press that the Labour Party had called for a meeting with John Major to discuss a consensus on the Prevention of Terrorism Act.
 After an inquiry failed to find the source of the leak, Labour MP Peter Mandelson demanded assurance from Howard that Cameron had not been responsible, which Howard gave.
 A senior Home Office civil servant noted the influence of Howard's Special Advisers, saying previous incumbents "would listen to the evidence before making a decision.
 Howard just talks to young public school gentlemen from the party headquarters."

 Carlton

-In July 1994, Cameron left his role as Special Adviser to work as the Director of Corporate Affairs at Carlton Communications.
+In July 1994 Cameron left his role as Special Adviser to work as the Director of Corporate Affairs at Carlton Communications.
 Carlton, which had won the ITV franchise for London weekdays in 1991, was a growing media company which also had film-distribution and video-producing arms.
 Cameron was suggested for the role to Carlton executive chairman Michael P. Green by his later mother-in-law Lady Astor.
-Cameron left Carlton to run for Parliament in 1997, returning to his job after his defeat.
+He left Carlton in 1997 to run for Parliament, returning to his job after his defeat.

-In 1997, Cameron played up the company's prospects for digital terrestrial television, for which it joined with ITV Granada and Sky to form British Digital Broadcasting.
-In a roundtable discussion on the future of broadcasting in 1998 he criticised the effect of overlapping different regulators on the industry.
-Carlton's consortium did win the digital terrestrial franchise but the resulting company suffered difficulties in attracting subscribers.
-Cameron resigned as Director of Corporate Affairs in February 2001 in order to run for Parliament for a second time, although he remained on the payroll as a consultant.
+In 1997 Cameron played up the company's prospects for digital terrestrial television, for which it joined with ITV Granada and Sky to form British Digital Broadcasting.
+In a roundtable discussion on the future of broadcasting in 1998, he criticised the effect of overlapping different regulators on the industry.
+Carlton's consortium did win the digital terrestrial franchise, but the resulting company suffered difficulties in attracting subscribers.
+Cameron resigned as Director of Corporate Affairs in February 2001 to run for Parliament for a second time, although he remained on the payroll as a consultant.